Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Behaviors That Are Normal But Sound Concerning

-These behaviors alarm new keepers but are actually perfectly normal:
+These behaviors alarm new keepers but can be normal in context:

 Yawning / Gulping At Surface